McDonald Criteria for MS

 Symptoms and frequency of attacks

 Diagnosing MS requires neurological symptoms that point to damage to the central nervous system (CNS).
 The CNS includes the brain and spinal cord.
-These symptoms must not be from another cause">from another cause, like an infection or a different autoimmune disorder.
+These symptoms must not be from another cause, like an infection or a different autoimmune disorder.